azamsharp/azamsharp.github.io/_posts/2022-10-11-embracing-core-data-in-swiftui.md

 }
 ```

 >> For the sake of simplicity, we have added these functions to the CoreDataManager.
-For larger apps you should create designated services or place them under their corresponding entity.
+For larger apps you should create designated services or place them under their corresponding entities.

-In order to add a new budget category, user opens the AddNewBudgetCategoryView as a modal and fill in all the information.
+In order to add a new budget category, user opens the AddNewBudgetCategoryView as a modal and fills in all the required information.
 Once the budget category is added, the modal is dismissed.
 Unfortunately, the ContentView does not show the newly added budget category.
 There are several ways to resolve this issue.
-The quickest way is to call ```getBudgetCategories``` on BudgetCategoryListViewModel, when the modal is dismissed.
+The quickest solution is to call ```getBudgetCategories``` on BudgetCategoryListViewModel, when the modal is dismissed.
 This is shown below:

 ```swift
  var body: some View {